bob123456678/TrainControl/src/examples/Readme.md

 ![Sample layout](../../assets/graph2.png?raw=true)

 # Advanced layouts

 This graph model can be used to automate layouts with complex designs and tons of switches.
 More advanced examples are coming soon!
-Planned features also include ways to visualize the graph and determine/prioritize automation logic.
+Planned features also include ways to create the graph in the UI and determine/prioritize automation logic.